jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="signature-preview" %}

+# <a name="multisignature"></a>Gathering multiple signatures on a document

+This interview sends a document out for signature to an arbitrary number of signers, and then e-mails the document to the original user when all signatures have been provided.

+{% include demo-side-by-side.html demo="multi-signature" %}

+This interview is somewhat complicated, but there are security reasons for the use of complicated features; otherwise signers could manipulate URLs and sign on behalf of other people.

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on